1. About bendroflumethiazide

-- have any bruises or bleeding (including nosebleeds) that you can't explain - these could be a sign of blood problems
+- have any bruises or bleeding (including nosebleeds) that you cannot explain – these could be a sign of blood problems

 - have severe and sudden stomach pain – this could be a sign of pancreas problems

-- have itching, yellowing of the skin or whites of the eyes (jaundice), dark pee or pale poo - these could be signs of liver problems
+- have itching, yellowing of the whites of your eyes, yellowing of your skin (this may be less obvious on brown or black skin), dark pee or pale poo – these could be signs of liver problems

 Serious allergic reaction

-In rare cases, it's possible to have a serious allergic reaction to bendroflumethiazide (anaphylaxis).
+In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to bendroflumethiazide.

 These are not all the side effects of bendroflumethiazide.
 For a full list, see the leaflet inside your medicine packet.

 You can report any suspected side effect using the Yellow Card safety scheme.